 Under the concurrent authority of the 1915 (b) waiver, program expenditures by eligibility program code and service will be pulled and reviewed quarterly for reporting to CMS.
-Any problems/issues within the waiver program related to financial integrity, payment and/or billing will be identified during these quarterly reviews throughout the life of the program. b.
-Methods for Remediation/Fixing Individual Problems i.
+Any problems/issues within the waiver program related to financial integrity, payment and/or billing will be identified during these quarterly reviews throughout the life of the program.

+i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.